68 percent of online activity begins with queries in search engines like Google or Bing.

 That’s why keyword research should be the basis of any online marketing campaign.

-The simple goal of keyword research is to find out what your target audience is searching and what it will take to actually rank for those keywords.
+The goal of keyword research is to find out what your target audience is searching for online and determine what it will take to actually rank in search engines for those keywords.

 Without knowing what keywords you should be targeting, how will you effectively optimize your website, target phrases for link building, or know what content to develop for your audience?

-The first thing you will want to do is set up a spreadsheet to record your data within.
+The first thing you will want to do is set up a spreadsheet to record your data.

 You can add or delete columns as you wish in order to match your keyword research needs.
 The columns included are as follows.

-- GAKT – Competition (Google AdWords Keyword Planner)
+- GAKT – Competition (Google Ads Keyword Planner)

-- GAKT – Global Monthly Searches (Google AdWords Keyword Planner)
+- GAKT – Global Monthly Searches (Google Ads Keyword Planner)

-- GAKT – Local Monthly Searches (Google AdWords Keyword Planner)
+- GAKT – Local Monthly Searches (Google Ads Keyword Planner)

-- GAKT – Approximate CPC (Google AdWords Keyword Planner)
+- GAKT – Approximate CPC(cost per click) (Google Ads Keyword Planner)